-In assessing the Company's going concern position as at 30 September 2021, the Directors have considered a number of factors, including the current balance sheet position and the Company's ongoing income and expenditure, taking account of possible changes in trading performance.
+In assessing the Company's going concern position as at 30 September 2022, the Directors have considered a number of factors, including the current balance sheet position and the Company's ongoing income and expenditure, taking account of possible changes in trading performance.
 As a consequence, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future, and at least 12 months from the approval of the financial statements, and therefore believe that the Company is well placed to manage its business risks successfully in line with its business model and strategic aims.
-This includes the impact of COVID-19 on the Company's current financial position and results and the potential impact in future financial periods.
 Accordingly, the Directors adopt the going concern basis in preparing the Annual Report and Financial Statements.